njuzhangyan/Inter_city_mobility_typhoon/README.md

-## Inter city human mobility analysis during Typhoon Bebinca of the Yangtze River Delta (YRD)
+## Inter city human mobility analysis during Typhoon Bebinca of the Yangtze River Delta (YRD), China

 This is a dataset for inter-city human mobility research of the 41 cities in YRD during extreme weather typhoon Bebinca.
 The dataset consists of cleaned and processed original data, the main analytical code, some of the results, and so on.